captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 He cried out, “Am I a prophet now?
-Am I walking along the saddest path of my wretched life?
+Am I walking along the saddest path walking in this tragic life?

 ---